osmosis13/act-clip/README.md

 # ACT-CLIP: Language-Conditioned Action Chunking Transformer with CLIP

 #### This repository extends the Action Chunking Transformer (ACT) developed by Zhao et al. (https://tonyzhaozh.github.io/aloha/), by integrating CLIP ViT-B/32 as a visual-language backbone, enabling bimanual robotic manipulation conditioned on natural language instructions.
-The system is evaluated in the MuJoCo ALOHA simulation environment on a colour-conditioned cube transfer task.
+The system is evaluated in the MuJoCo ALOHA simulation environment on a colour-conditioned cube transfer task, where the robot must transfer either a red or blue cube based on a natural language instruction.

 ### Repo Structure
 - ``imitate_episodes.py`` Train and Evaluate ACT